KDahir247/RPG_ECS/README.md

 current at lecture 18

+tip Setting the Blend Duration higher give the animation a better blending betweeen animation and make it less choppy

 The current plug-in in project (both UniRx and Linq to gameObject) are developed and owned by oshifumi Kawai(a.k.a. neuecc) under the MIT License. https://github.com/neuecc/UniRx